haoyang9804/Erwin/README.md

 ## How to play it?

-The simplest way is `npm install` it and `npx erwin generate` with different generation flags. `npx erwin generate` is the trivial generation, in which ***Erwin*** will not explore the search space of the IR, but perform just like Csmith, generate a test program in one go.
+The simplest way is `npm install @__haoyang__/erwin` it and `npx erwin generate` with different generation flags. `npx erwin generate` is the trivial generation, in which ***Erwin*** will not explore the search space of the IR, but perform just like Csmith, generate a test program in one go.

 To utilize ***Erwin***'s features in program generation, you can use `-m` to specify the bug-related features you want to mask in the IR, and use `-max` to specify the maximum test programs you want to instantiation from the generated IR.